Picture my delight when during my Christmas trip to California, my aunt gave me six persimmons to take back to Texas.

 Don’t know what it is, just makes me happy.

-Then we went and got our nails painted, and got Amy’s ice cream in South Austin.
+Then I went and got Amy’s ice cream in South Austin.

 If any of you are planing a trip to Austin, which you must because it’s like the coolest place on earth (except Hawaii) ( and Thailand), stop by Amy’s ice cream.

 If anyone’s interested I could do a whole post on my favorite Austin hot spots to hit up.
 It’d give me a good excuse to go back downtown and annoy my husband while taking endless Instagram photos.